jrandleman/EScheme/doc/primitives.md

 #### Description:
 ```
 Returns the keyword type that <type-alias> references.
-See <type-alias>
+See <define-type>
 for more details.
 ```